heatsynclabs/members_api/README.md

 <!--**Consider following the Docker instructions in the `members_app` repo instead of here, to get a full environment going instead of piecemeal with just the API.**-->

 If you need to override some of the default environment variables or ports in from the docker-compose.yml file, you can create a docker-compose.override.yml and add your own environment variables or ports there.
-This file is automatically used by docker-compose and is ignored by git, so you can safely add it to your local repo.

   > **Warning, this docker image is intended for dev mode** attached to a destroyable Postgres server and npm-install-able project folder. ***Running this in critical/prod environments is strongly discouraged without lots of testing!!!***